 Balanced processing: Digitalisation had very strongly enhanced this feature of authentic leadership according to the leaders (Rogers, 2016).
 The perspective of engaging in rigorous data-analysis to aid the decision-making was accepted as a key factor by all leaders interviewed, although most leaders confessed to ultimately basing the decisions on intuition and gut feeling.

 Relational transparency: Digitalisation had with or without their consent, forced or enabled them, to be more honest, transparent and straightforward as leaders.
-According to the leaders, the (4) dissolvement of personal barriers, (6) humanising instead of idealising of leaders and overall (1) interconnectedness has led to a more effortless and genuine leadership style.
-Drawing comparence to a pre-digital era, 7 of the 13 leaders mentioned that it was no longer necessary to uphold a certain leadership-persona, and that the “The armour of leadership” as described by Leader E, was not necessary anymore: “When I took on the role of Company X, it was a national undertaking.
-I made a personal decision, knowing that I wouldn’t be able to take of this amour or persona for several years.
-It was the one of the toughest decisions of my life, but at the time, it was necessary in order to be respected and lead through the change.
-Today, the same challenge can be tackled and solved with genuinity and honesty instead, thanks to the openness of the digital era”. – Leader E
+According to the leaders, the (4) dissolution of personal barriers, (6) humanising instead of idealising of leaders and overall (1) interconnectedness has led to a more effortless and genuine leadership style.
+Drawing compare to a pre-digital era, 7 of the 13 leaders mentioned that it was no longer necessary to uphold a certain leadership-persona and that the “The armour of leadership” as described by Leader E, was not necessary anymore: “When I took on the role of Company X, it was a national undertaking.
+I made a personal decision, knowing that I wouldn’t be able to take off this amour or persona for several years.
+It was one of the toughest decisions of my life, but at the time, it was necessary to be respected and lead through the change.
+Today, the same challenge can be tackled and solved with ingenuity and honesty instead, thanks to the openness of the digital era”. – Leader E